minamotosan/VRT_Pack/README.md

 # VRT_Pack
-The datapack installed in my Minecraft server (VRT)
+The datapack installed in VRT (Minecraft Server)